Using Movies to Teach History

 • Factual information can be relayed.

-• The look and feel of a particular era or time period can be viewed.
+• Observe the look and feel of a particular era or time period.

-• The music, clothing style, and technology of an era can be introduced.
+• Introduce the music, clothing style, and technology of an era.

 • An understanding of why our ancestors made certain decisions can be studied.